-I built these pullout pantry style storage cabinets in my laundry room.
-The reason I wanted pullout storage is because my cabinets are 36″ deep.
-That’s a lot of storage room.
+I built pullout pantry style storage cabinets in my laundry room because my cabinets are 36″ deep.
+36″ is a lot of storage room.
 The problem is the items in the back would be difficult to reach and I don’t want to have to move all the front items out of the way to reach deep in the back.
 That would be a pain!
 So, pull out pantry style it is.

 I built the outside “housing” cabinets first.
 Remembering that my cabinets are 36″ deep, I had to buy (pretty expensive) drawer slides to accommodate that depth.
 I purchased 250lb weight capacity, full extension slides that require 3/4″ space for installation.
 You should buy your drawer slides before you begin so you can build your cabinet parts to your own specifications.
 Most common slides only require 1/2″ clearance but you never want to assume anything.
 Order your hardware first and build to fit.